 Taken together, the sensitivity analyses conducted on each building prototype results in a range of energy use impacts for each building type analyzed.
 For some building types the range of potential energy use outcome was significant, while for others the performance band was relatively narrow.
-The combined results for all building types analyzed is shown in Figure 14.
+The combined results for all building types analyzed is shown in Error!
+Reference source not found..
 The range shown represents an average of the range of energy impacts of different input assumptions on performance outcome for each project type, treating each load impact as an independent variable.
-The individual data point for each building type shows the 2006 EUI baseline for each project type calculated in the previous analysis.
+The individual data point for each building type shows the 2006 EUI baseline for each project type calculated in the previous analysis as well as the adjusted Phase Two result.

-Figure 14.
+Figure 11.
 2006 baseline model average EUI variation due to unregulated loads (4C Climate) with Comparison Datasets

-The results in Figure 14 indicate that changes in modeling assumptions about unregulated loads could significantly change the mean EUI value of each building type.
+The results in Error!
+Reference source not found. indicate that changes in modeling assumptions about unregulated loads could significantly change the mean EUI value of each building type.
 This would result in better alignment of modeled data with measured data, and a more accurate set of assumptions about code progress toward policy goals.
-(All building types other than Health outpatient and Health Hospital were included in the sensitivity analysis.)
+(All building types other than Health Outpatient, Health Hospital, and Warehouse were included in the sensitivity analysis.)
 The ranges shown here suggest that the impact of unregulated loads on individual building types represents a significant unknown in determining overall building stock progress toward state mandates for a 60% performance improvement by 2030.
 To reduce the uncertainty associated with unregulated loads, subsequent field analysis of building stock should focus on more specifically identifying actual energy use patterns associated with unregulated loads, rather than focusing only on the impact of energy code measures.
 In particular, it would be important in the future to collect data about mean values for unregulated loads in the building stock, so that modeling inputs can reflect this value and therefore align more directly with measured data.

-The results above also show that the modeled data is not completely out of line with measured results, when adjustments to unregulated loads and other non-code factors are considered.
+The results above also show that the modeled data on code performance is not completely out of line with measured results, when adjustments to unregulated loads and other non-code factors are considered.
 For many building types, the range of outcome for unregulated loads analyzed here encompasses the measured data for building performance from regional sources.
-For a few building types the following observations should be considered: